Updated May 8, 2023

-After Being Fired – Our view of the world or events of life shape us to be great or to settle for mediocrity.
-Losing a job is one of such events which will either stall your career or make you aim for the height you always know in your heart you’re capable of reaching.
+Our view of the world or life events shapes us to be great or settle for mediocrity.
+Losing a job is one such event that will either stall your career or make you aim for the height you always know in your heart you can reach.

 Now, you’re fired.
 It’s a done deal.
 No matter whatever reasons your company has to fire you, it happened.
-You can’t do anything about it but you can do a lot in spite of it.
+You can’t do anything about it but can do a lot despite it.

-People don’t realize what they’re middle of, because they’re middle of it.
-But let us tell you that being fired is a great opportunity even in an economy where getting a job is a tough job.
+People don’t realize what they’re middle of because they’re in the middle.
+But let us tell you that being fired is a great opportunity, even in an economy where getting a job is tough.
 Why?
-The rest of the article will answer your why.
-The lessons we will share will shake you, make you think and if you still are willing to make your mark in this short stint called ‘life’, you’ll get back up and say – “I’m more than what bothers me, I’m more than what affects me.”
+The rest of the article will answer why.
+The lessons we will share will shake you, make you think and if you still are willing to make your mark in this short stint called ‘life,’ you’ll get back up and say – “I’m more than what bothers me.
+I’m more than what affects me.”

-Do you want to jump off from your bed and would like to begin a new life?
+Do you want to jump off your bed and would like to begin a new life?

-Who said it’s an end?
-What if it’s a beginning?
+Who Said it’s an End?
+What if it’s Beginning?

-Society sells us stories which are easier for the society to deal with.
-And we buy them believing those stories will help us too because a majority of the crowd believe the stories to be true.
+Society sells us stories that are easier for the community to deal with.
+And we buy them believing those stories will help us too because most of the crowd feels the stories to be true.
 But what if the stories aren’t true?
 What would you do then?

-- “Being fired is a terrible thing” they said and you nodded and then kept busy looking for ways to complain and get bitter about your life.
-But is it really a terrible thing?
+- “Being fired is a terrible thing,” they said, and you nodded and then kept busy looking for ways to complain and get bitter about your life.
+But is it a terrible thing?

-- Before you were fired, even if you wanted to do something on your own, you couldn’t, now you can.
+- When you worked, you needed help even if you wanted to do something independently.
+Now you can.

-- Before you were fired, you couldn’t spend more than an hour a day with your son/daughter/wife, now you can.
+- When you worked, you couldn’t spend more than an hour a day with your son/daughter/wife.
+Now you can.

-- Before you were fired, you couldn’t pursue things that frightened you, now what worse can happen?
+- When you worked, you couldn’t pursue things that frightened you.
+Now what worse can happen?
 So now you can.

-- Before you were fired, you were a slave of your company, reporting on time, punching extra hours for no extra buck.
-Now you’re free, you have time and autonomy both.
+- When you worked, you were a slave of your company, reporting on time and punching extra hours for no extra buck.
+Now you’re free; you have time and autonomy both.

-- Before you were fired, you couldn’t imagine what your life would be without a schedule, now you’ve a spotless future.
+- When you worked, you couldn’t imagine your life without a schedule; now, you have a spotless future.

 - So, why do you think being fired is a bad thing?
 Let us rephrase it for you – “It’s a temporary feeling of anxiety.”
-It will go away and you will soon begin to shape your life exactly the way you always wanted.
+It will go away, and you will soon begin to shape your life exactly how you always wanted.

-There are things in life which you can’t control even if you want to.
-Dr Stephen Covey called it “area of concern” in his bestselling book “7 Habits of Highly Effective People”.
-With your effort you can learn to reduce your “area of concern” and increase your “area of influence”.
-But still a major part would be out of your reach.
+You can’t control some things in life, even if you want to.
+Dr. Stephen Covey called it an “area of concern” in his bestselling book “7 Habits of Highly Effective People”.
+With your effort, you can learn to reduce your “area of concern” and increase your “area of influence.”
+Still, a significant part would be out of your reach.

-Being fired lies in your “area of concern”.
-During this time, it’s tough to accept what happened especially when you’ve family to feed, bills to pay and things to do.
+Being fired lies in your “area of concern.”
+During this time, it’s tough to accept what happened, especially when you have a family to feed, bills to pay, and things to do.
 But it’s freeing as well.
-It’s like a reset button where suddenly you’re done with the job and you’ve a blank slate to begin your new life.
+It’s like a reset button where you’re jobless suddenly and have a blank slate to begin your new life.

 Accept the inevitable and do your part.
 That will make your life easy.
 In Zen teaching, Zen masters teach a phrase – “What is, is!”
 The moment you accept it, your life will begin to shift in a positive direction.